microsoft/cpp_client_telemetry/docs/EUDB-compliance.md

 to 1DS SDK:

 `ILogConfiguration[CFG_STR_COLLECTOR_URL] = eudb_url`

+This assignment of URL is done once during application start.
+Application does not need to change the data collection URL after that.

 Note that 1DS SDK itself does not provide a feature to store the cached URL value.
 It is up to the product owners to decide what caching mechanism they would like to use: registry, ECS cache, Unity